 Poor user experience on your mobile can result in a negative brand reputation.
 A user immediately turns to the next mobile app option after encountering a bad user experience.
 Mobile app tracking helps in improving the user experience.
 It discovers most usable features, along with the underused ones.
-You can check if your app lacking any significant feature or any feature baffles them.
+Thus, you can check if your app lacking any significant feature or any feature baffles them.

 Powered by the search engine giant Google, Firebase is a mobile development platform with features of behavioral data tracking.
 It can track events such as user actions, system events, errors, and properties like attributes for defining user segments, like language preference or geolocation.